 dbt list

-instead ofdbt compile
+instead of dbt compile

-to generate dbt manifest.json
+to generate dbt manifest.json--ignore-errors

 lightdash stop-preview